 It is clear after watching Edward Snowden on Joe Rogan’s Podcast why Malcolm Gladwell might be jealous of a principled libertarian who gets more attention than he does.
 Apparently his criticism comes down to a comparison of Daniel Ellsberg (a real whistle blower) who had a PhD and was part of the political class and Snowden (not a real whistle blower) who was a college dropout and JUST a technician.
 (See endnote for the actual quote).
 I laughed out loud; it’s the most outlandish thing I’ve heard since Trump’s fake news declarations.
 The Right and the Left, ugh!
 Snowden was trapped in Russia by American design and you should recall Proust’s immortal quote: “There is no such thing as a beautiful prison.”

+Gladwell seems likeable but Steven Pinker probably does have something important to say in regards to Malcolm’s many theories.
+Sometimes you should stay inside your comfort zone; (Gladwell’s books are eminently entertaining and often enlightening); i.e., you should shut up and not blog 24/7.
+I for instance wouldn’t dream of giving a televised statement on anything, being that I have no talent for public speaking and would sound like a boring old fool: a book called, No Such Thing as Overexposure about Trump written in 2005 makes my point; when I read it at the time (in some American airport waiting for a connecting flight to the Caribbean) I thought, how stupid, of course there such a thing as over-exposure.
 Gladwell should take note: for intellectuals who claim evidence-based conjecture, this flaw is deadly.
 You can’t run off at the mouth 24 hours a day and be right about everything.
-Humility and knowledge are a duality; proof: Trump is becoming the laughing stock of the whole world, not unlike Putin.
-He’ll crash and burn the Republican Party just as Brian Mulroney destroyed the Progressive Conservative Party of Canada and took it into oblivion that lasted over a decade back in the early nineties.
+Humility and knowledge are a duality; proof: Trump's failure to stay off Twitter while he was president becoming wildly criticized in mass media about everything, especially during Covid.
+This even though he was right about many things he speculated on.
+Not unlike Putin,, who since the invasion of Ukraine has become completely and unfairly maligned.
+What ever you think about Putin, this war was not unprovoked.
+Trump's appearance on the political stage will likely redesign the Republican Party just as Brian Mulroney destroyed the Progressive Conservative Party of Canada and took it into oblivion that lasted over a decade back in the early nineties.
 He quadrupled Pierre Trudeau’s 125 billion dollar public debt, alienated the Prairie Provinces and Quebec over the Meech Lake Accord and reduced his party to two seats (of their original 156 majority out of 296) in a devastating general election with a voter turnout of almost 70 percent.
 That’s real anger in Canada.
-Trump is not making America great again—he doesn’t have the skill set to do this even if it could be done—he’s making America look like a jackass.
+Trump is not making America great again—he doesn’t have the skill set to do this even if it could be done—he’s making America look vindictive.
 He’s insulted almost every democratic leader in the free world; even our own prime minister.
 Being mean to Justin Trudeau is like lashing out at an autistic waiter for not having polished the silverware.

 Libertarians are not in conflict with the wise concord between human nature and civilization promoted by Edmund Burke who cautioned against any abrupt revolution and countered with a modest agenda of reform and the ordered advance of human liberty.
 "There is no safety for honest men but by believing all possible evil of evil men."
 Edmund Burke.
-The political philosophy of libertarianism (and neoliberalism) only seems revolutionary; there is a simple reason for this artificial appearance: in the last two centuries, the expansion of the Western welfare states around the globe with the continued assistance of conservatives has ballooned into Platonic and Marxist’s dystopias and so now personal liberty at the expense of the collective seems like a selfish vice, especially a return to the original relationship between the individual and the state, i.e., a Night Watchman State.
+The political philosophy of libertarianism only seems revolutionary; there is a simple reason for this artificial appearance: in the last two centuries, the expansion of the Western welfare states around the globe with the continued assistance of conservatives has ballooned into Platonic and Marxist’s dystopias and so now personal liberty at the expense of the collective seems like a selfish vice, especially a return to the original relationship between the individual and the state, i.e., The Night Watchman State.
 FYI: What such a minimalist state ushers in is community over commutes; family and friends over mobility; a variety of lifestyle-choices over xenophobic religions and low government standards; actual higher-learning versus the current education from belligerent, unionized teachers who warehouse young people and phoney-baloney, wokie-pokie, tenured-professors of the political-class; traditional living-settings with aesthetic appeal over ugly evil fast-food and overpriced arcades; and even community centers and parks over sprawl and super malls.
 Libertarianism is the only true liberalism and the only honest conservativism.

-When you ask about this very important distinction between Conservatism and Libertarianism, the fundamental divide is really only one thing: religion, and specifically, Conservative Christianity.
-Conservatives are likely to often embrace the supernatural, i.e., magic, and regularly as not reject reason and science when there is conflict between reason and faith.
-And that’s how you end up with a Trump; not because someone found Christ but from all the fools who think he actually existed and blindly vote Republican.
-(In fairness, much of the Trump vote was white blue-collared retaliation for decades of neglect from the idiot political class.)
 In a poor illiterate part of the ancient Arabian world two thousand years ago a sexless virgin gave an unrecorded birth in a manger to a white baby who turned out to be the son of god brought into being to die for our collective original sin.
 Sure.
 It sounds as stupid as the Angel Gabriel visiting an illiterate Arabian conqueror over and over again to give him piecemeal what would be delivered up a hundred or more years after his death as yet another bible with indisputable truth that thousands would be tortured and murdered over.

 Consider Buckley and Rand in regards to this divide; a difference as large as Burke and Locke with Buckley one time mocking his intellectual superior’s rudeness, (which admittedly she almost always was), “There’s no got!”; (making fun of her thick Russian accent).
 But guess what?
 If there is no god, what’s left of the conservatives?
 Just Trump or some irrational Trump-like deceptacon!
 And there’s nothing else.
 I submit the conservative who follows reason and science and rejects magic is ipso facto a libertarian or classical liberal.
 The event of the eclipse of thinkers like Buckley (and religion) in American politics and the rise of ones like Rand (and atheism) followed by the conservative triumph of Trump, proves beyond dispute that the Dancing Sprigs in the Big Tents have lost even their commonsense; they can speak in all the tongues they can create.
 Defending reason, science, the theory of evolution, rule of law, world-peace, the Night Watchmen state, individual moral responsibility and individual health and wellness on the Right now falls to libertarian thinkers.
 If you are a sincere Christian intellectual, join the Left: there the Platonists, Marxists, collectivists and socialists who have joined forces to sacrifice the individual to the state; Christians, Jews and Muslims should be comfortable there.